Classic Ham Salad Recipe (with Bologna Option!)

 ham salad in a bowlPin

-Ham Salad is a quick way to repurpose leftover ham or bologna.
-A bit of mayonnaise, hard-boiled eggs, sweet pickle relish, and some seasonings, and you’ll be in “hog heaven.”
+This old-fashioned ham salad is still a quick, comforting way to repurpose leftover ham or bologna.
+Just add mayo, hard-boiled eggs, sweet pickle relish, and a few seasonings, and you’ll be in “hog heaven.”

 Ingredients and Substitutions